 It was discovered by European colonists in the 18th century as a popular anti-inflammatory and arthritis treatment; it is more common in Europe today more notably in Germany where their version of the FDA, the German Commission E have Devil’s Claw approved as non-prescription medicine, rather than the US where it’s lesser known.

 What do we know about Devil’s Claw

 It can be a herbal treatment for gout since it is a type of arthritis and offers pain relief to people who suffer from pain, instead of using pain killers.
 Although there isn’t any overwhelming evidence out there done from studies proving that it is an effective treatment for gout, there are a few studies worth mentioning.
-One small study showed Devils’ claw to be just as effective in treating back pain as the drug Vioxx.
-A UK study showed evidence that Devil’s Claw can relieve pain from arthritis as quickly as in 10 days of use.
+One small study showed Devils’ claw may be just as effective in treating back pain as the drug Vioxx.
+In the study, it showed that this natural remedy had the same effect as non-steroidal anti-inflammatory medications.
+A UK study showed evidence that Devil’s Claw may relieve pain from arthritis as quickly as in 10 days of use.

 This means that if you have a gout attack, you can use Devil’s Claw instead of NSAIDs.
 If you take it consistently, you might even be able to lower your dose for these medications in the future.